If you don't find an answer to your question here, please email us at info@cuttingbackcityhall.org.

 [2]involuntary

-In a voluntary transaction, both individuals choose to participate.
+In a voluntary interaction, both individuals choose to participate.

-Each individual chooses to participate because he expects to be better off after the transaction than before.
+Each individual chooses to participate because he expects to be better off after the interaction than before.

-In an involuntary transaction, one individual chooses to not participate, but is forced or coerced by the other to participate.
+In an involuntary interaction, one individual chooses to not participate, but is forced or coerced by the other to participate.

-Please see the FAQ "What are the two kinds of transaction?".
+Please see the FAQ "What are the two kinds of interaction?".

 Morally and ethically, the primary "wrong" that one individual can do to another is to force or coerce them.